I Committed in Detached HEAD — Now What?

 git diff main..rescue/detached-work -- src/

-Confirm your changes are present.
+Confirm your commits and your changes are present before going further.

 Step 4: Choose how to integrate the commits